 (xx) Property Tax

-(xxi) Easements and Encroachments The seller of that real estate is required to provide the buyer with a copy of any previous surveys of the real estate that are in the seller's possession and notify the buyer of any known easements, encroachments, covenants or restrictions of the seller's real estate.
-If the seller knows that the real estate has a conservation easement or other conservation or preservation restriction as defined in § 34-39-1 of the general laws, the seller is required to disclose said information and provide the buyer with a copy of any documentation in the seller's possession regarding the conservation and preservation restrictions.
+(xxi) Easements and Encroachments The seller of the real estate is required to provide the buyer with a copy of any previous surveys of the real estate that are in the seller's possession and notify the buyer of any known easements, encroachments, covenants, or restrictions of the seller's real estate.
+If the seller knows that the real estate has a conservation easement or other conservation or preservation restriction as defined in § 34-39-1, the seller is required to disclose that information and provide the buyer with a copy of any documentation in the seller's possession regarding the conservation and preservation restrictions.
 A buyer may wish to have a boundary or other survey independently performed at his or her own expense.

 (xxii) Deed (Type, Number of Parcels)